 In 2013, IMPLAN Group found that capital investment through the Program contributed over $2.6 billion to U.S. gross domestic product (GDP) and created or supported 33,000 American jobs during fiscal year (FY) 2010 and FY2011 (read the full study here).
 Furthermore, in January 2017, the U.S. Department of Commerce released its assessment on the investment and job creation impact of the EB-5 Program, concluding the Program accounted for almost 170,000 U.S. job creation between FY2012 and FY2013 (read the full report here).

 In collaboration with IIUSA, in January 2018, Western Washington University Center for Economic Business Research (CEBR) published a peer-reviewed research (the “Study”) that evaluates the Program’s economic impact in FY2014 and FY2015, the latest economic impact study not only provides valuable insights into the Program’s growth over that two-year period (read the full study here).

-The EB-5 Economic Impact Interactive Map (below) demonstrates the robust economic impact generated by EB-5 investments across the country at the state and Congressional district levels from FY2010 to FY2015.
+The EB-5 Economic Impact Interactive Map (below) demonstrates the robust economic impact generated by EB-5 investments across the country from FY2010 to FY2015.